Abdominoplasty Melbourne VIC

 Anaesthetic – In otherwise well people, general anaesthesia is very safe with modern techniques.
 Mr White’s rooms will give you the details of your anaesthetist prior to surgery to discuss any specific concerns.

 Bleeding/Haematoma – This may need a return to the operating theatre to evacuate a blood clot.
 This can impact on wound healing or skin survival.
-Infection in the wound – If this does occur, it can usually be cleared up with antibiotic tablets.
+Infection in the wound – If this does occur, can usually be cleared up with antibiotic tablets.